Jablooo/MadHattr-Hackathon/README.md

 - Price limit crashes application
 - Deployment issues related to postgres
 - No seed database
-- Rubocop doesn't like lines with more than 80 characters
+- Ran Rubocop a lot of the errors are because Rubocop doesn't like lines with more than 80 characters